Skip to main content

 • E. coli O157 bacteria was found at multiple locations in the pressurized water system, including the sediment of a reservoir and at some of the identified patient’s homes.

-• What is the City doing to mitigate the E. coli?
+• What did the City do to mitigate the E. coli?

 • Upon being informed by the Utah County Health Department of the first cases of E. coli, Lehi City Water Department pulled 7 investigative samples from the drinking water system at or around the known PI exposure sites, these 7 samples were in addition to the 20 routine bacteria samples that are pulled weekly from the drinking water distribution system.
 The sample results from all 7 of these samples were clean and confirmed that E. coli was not present in the culinary drinking water system.